adw0rd/smartencoding/README.rst

 ===============

 These functions are copied from the source code of Django 1.5b2.
-And provides smart convertation into utf8 and other encodings.
+And provides smart functions for convertation into utf8 and other encodings without Django.
+For example, I use in the Flask.

 Installation::